XcalableMP/manual/en/tutorial-local.rst

 Get communication
 ^^^^^^^^^^^^^^^^^
-When a Coarray appears in the right hand side in the assignment statement, it causes get communication.
+When a Coarray appears in the right-hand side in the assignment statement, it causes get communication.

 * XMP/C program